February 21, 2020 0 Comment

 2. Impact of feedback on workforce performance

-While seeking peer feedback, it is important for managers to access the impact of this feedback on workforce performance.
-It is essential for managers to assure the employees that their feedback does not necessarily need to be corrective.
+While seeking peer feedback, managers need to assess the impact of this feedback on workforce performance.
+Managers need to assure the employees that their feedback does not necessarily need to be corrective.

-Rather it can be based on any behavior aspects that are likely to improve the overall performance of the employee or even simplify work processes.
+Rather it can be based on any behavior aspect that is likely to improve the overall performance of the employee or even simplify work processes.

 Seeking feedback and not following it up in a timely and appropriate manner can make the whole process ineffective.

 It will also result in the employees losing interest in the process and their trust in the management.
-That is why managers need to make sure that every time they seek peer feedback, they should the right action to receive it.
+That is why managers need to make sure that every time they seek peer feedback, they should take the right action after they receive it.

 Bottom-line